ProsoftEngineering/ServerMonitor/README.md

 ServerMonitor is a C++14 command line program for determining if a server or a service on a server is available (up) or not (down).
 It can monitor using four methods:

-1. HTTP(s) - the server must output status 200 or redirect to a page that outputs status 200
+1. HTTP(s) - the server must respond or redirect with a 200 status (see example below to customize)
 2. Port - the server must be listening on this port and accept a connection
 3. Ping - the server must respond to a ping
 4. Custom Command - a command can be run to provide custom logic to determine if a server is running.
 Exit code 0 is up, and anything else is down.